lamacias/ucd-csci2312-pa1/README.md

 The <tt>main.cpp</tt> file contains the main function, which acts as a driver to implement the test code to test the functionality of the program.

 To compile the program:
-    If you comfortable with the command line, compile these sources together like so:

    ```
    g++ -Wall main.cpp area.cpp Point.cpp PointTests.cpp ErrorContext.cpp -o ucd-csci2312-pa1